oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     RHBA-2019:0024
     cisco-sa-20190513-secureboot
 ```

+> The combination of `/document/publisher/namespace` and `/document/tracking/id` identifies a CSAF document globally unique.

 This value is also used to define the filename for the CSAF document.
 The following rules MUST be applied to determine the filename for the CSAF document: